vern2016/project1--Dynamic-sketch./README.md

 # p1
-Project #1 -- create a dynamic sketch, including a scene with two houses, plus a dog that moves.
+Project #1 -- create a dynamic sketch,
+including a scene with two houses,
+plus a dog that moves from left to right.

 ## SCENE:
 + sky